Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 14
-## 14] Print all files in the current directory, one per line (not the path, just the filename) that contain the string “500”.
+> Print all files in the current directory, one per line (not the path, just the filename) that contain the string “500”.

 ```
 grep -l "500" *